Real or not? Paul Goldschmidt for MVP, Bryce Harper knocks cover off ball

-A few years ago, when Paul Goldschmidt was having a breakout season that eventually resulted in him finishing second in the National League MVP voting, his Arizona Diamondbacks teammates printed up T-shirts with his picture on them and proclaiming him "America's First Baseman."
+A few years ago, when Paul Goldschmidt was having a breakout season that eventually resulted in him finishing second in the National League MVP voting, his Arizona Diamondbacks teammates printed up T-shirts with his picture that proclaimed him "America's First Baseman."

 He begged his teammates not to wear them in public.
 "I'm not going to get mad at guys having fun," Goldschmidt said at the time, "but I'm sure not going to wear it."

-The nickname has kind of stuck -- the Diamondbacks use it as a hashtag on their Twitter feed -- but I'm not sure America knows this is your first baseman.
+The nickname has kind of stuck -- the Diamondbacks use it as a hashtag on their Twitter feed -- but I'm not sure America knows that he is its first baseman.
 It should, because the two-time MVP runner-up is putting up MVP-type numbers once again.
 Chris Iannetta was the star in Arizona's 15-3 victory Thursday over the Padres with a home run and seven RBIs, while Goldschmidt went 2-for-3 with a double and walk to raise his season line to .310/.438/.569 with 13 home runs, 46 RBIs and 53 runs.
 He ranks second in the NL in on-base percentage, ninth in slugging, sixth in wOBA, sixth in RBIs and first in runs.
 On top of that, he has 13 steals and plays a slick first base.
 He entered the day third in the NL in Baseball-Reference WAR behind Zack Cozart and Nolan Arenado and second behind Cozart in FanGraphs WAR -- and ahead of Bryce Harper, the presumptive MVP favorite at this point.

 Put it this way: If you're used to staying up late to get your Mike Trout fix, I recommend staying up late to get your Goldschmidt fix.
-As a bonus, you get to watch a very good Diamondbacks team that is now 37-25 and continues to support the offense with a 3.59 ERA, third-best in the majors.
+As a bonus, you get to watch a very good Diamondbacks team that is now 37-25 and continues to support the offense with a 3.59 ERA, third best in the majors.

 Goldschmidt is coming off -- for him -- a bit of a down year.
 Even as offense increased around the league in 2016, he declined from a 1.005 OPS to .899, as he lost 24 points in batting average and hit nine fewer home runs.
 You know you're good when .297/.411/.489 is considered a minor disappointment.
-One small change in his approach is he's been a little more aggressive, which is maybe a reason he's scorching fastballs again: .350 with nine home runs (after hitting 14 home runs off fastballs all of 2016).
-Note that before his injury, Trout had also taken a more aggressive approach early in the count.
+One small change in his approach is he's been a little more aggressive, which maybe is a reason he's scorching fastballs again: .350 with nine home runs (after hitting 14 home runs off fastballs in all of 2016).
+Note that before his thumb injury, Trout also had taken a more aggressive approach early in the count.

 Goldschmidt is so quiet and professional that you haven't heard one gripe about the team-friendly deal he signed a few years ago that has him under contract through 2019.
 He's never going to promote himself, but for all the hype of Harper's first two months, Goldschmidt might be the more deserving candidate.
 So we'll do some promotion for him: American's First Baseman is worth your attention.